UniversalDependencies/docs/_misc/brainstorming-pisa-09-18-2017.md

 * BUT: When considering new analyses/analyses that differ from current annotation practices, consider "Ginter's razor".
 Complex changes should only be made when they substantially improve things.
 * Constructions should have a holistic view on different annotation levels.
 They should not just be about dependency relations, but also discuss POS tags and morphology.

-* List of some constructions that should be discussed (and person responsible for working out the documentation):
+* List of some constructions that should be discussed (and person responsible for working out a proposal):
 	* Some documentation already exists:
 		* Coordination - ?
 		* Ellipsis - ?